cloudprivacylabs/lsa/web/content/docs/spreadsheet_representation.md

 {{</highlight>}}

 The `schemaSpreadsheets` is an array listing all the spreadsheet files.
 These can be `.xlsx` or `.csv` files.
-To enable JSON-LD name expansion, and context must be specified.
+To enable JSON-LD, name expansion and context must be specified.
 This is necessary because spreadsheet schema specification are first translated into JSON-LD, and then expanded using the given context.